 Refer to the Application Checklist in related links

 Does North Carolina offer reciprocity (also referred to as comity or endorsement) with other states?

-Each application for licensure is reviewed by the Board on an individual basis.
 There are no agreements or automatic reciprocity arrangements with any other state.
 If you are requesting that the NC board consider you for licensure based on licensure as an MFT in another jurisdiction, you MAY be eligible IF a) you have been a licensed MFT in good standing for the five previous, continuous years (with no lapse in licensure or disciplinary action) in a state recognized by the Board (at this time all states are recognized as having equivalent academic and experience requirements) and b) submitted documentation that you have passed the National MFT examination and c) submitted a complete application.